Skip to content

 Once the task is triggered, an email with the subject [WSO2 Choreo Demo] Next 24H Weather Forecast is sent from choreo.demo@gmail.com to the email address specified as the email configurable variable value in Step 3.

-If the manual task ran successfully, you should receive an email similar to the following to the email address you specified:
+If the manual task ran successfully, you should receive an email similar to the following:

 Received email